“One small step, one giant leap…” Acrobatic fun with artificial intelligence and movement analysis

 In 1935, two gymnasts at the University of Iowa developed what is now regarded as the first modern trampoline.
 A tool for training, rather than just recreation, it even became part of the preparation for NASA astronauts prior to the moon landing – a novel way to simulate the weightlessness of space.

-So, why mention this in a blog about AI?
+So, why mention this in a blog about artificial intelligence and machine learning?
 It’s to show that technical innovations can have unexpected benefits – and that the opportunities, when we are prepared to approach problems in unconventional ways, are limited only by imagination.

 But back to the trampoline.